Munster2020/HDIP_CSDA_COMP07084_TASKS/README.md

 __Addendum__: You can use any module from the Python standard library you wish and you should include a description with references of your algorithm in the notebook.

 __Learnings__: Building on what I learned in Task 1, Task 2 introduced the concept of random number generation.
 Due to the change in how the random number generator works in NumPy I struggled with this one.
 However, upon studying the NumPy documentation I managed to get to grips with this task in the end.
+For this task I again had to create a function using a for loop, dictionary and implement the NumPy RNG.

 ### Task 3